JGolafshan/automated-reporting/README.md

 # 📊 Automated Reporting Tool

 A lightweight interactive web app built with **Streamlit** to streamline the reporting process.
-Easily upload datasets, explore the data, apply filters, and generate downloadable reports in HTML format.
+Easily upload datasets, explore the data, and generate downloadable reports in HTML format.
 Ideal for any structured tabular data.

 ### Live Demo